AdvancedMUSicExplorer/AMUSE/amusePluginMIRToolbox/MIRToolbox/readme.txt

 To get an overview of the functions available in the toolbox, type: help mirtoolbox

 A complete documentation in PDF is provided in the main toolbox folder.
+For absolute Matlab beginners, we suggest to read MIRtoolboxPrimer.

 A short documentation for each function is available directly in Matlab using the help command.
 For instance: help miraudio